What is the Full Form of DOS?

 More About DOS

-Multiple users or multitasking are not supported by DOS since it is still a 16-bit operating system.
+Multiple users or multitasking is not supported by DOS since it is still a 16-bit operating system.
 For a while now, it has been widely accepted that DOS is inadequate for using current computer programs.
 Even though Microsoft Windows rested on top of DOS and depended on DOS for many functions, it still helped to solve several issues.

 Leave a Reply